LinxiFan/WoB-turker-instruction/instructions.md

 First, enter the URL of the website, e.g. [http://yelp.com](http://yelp.com)

 Second, write down the question template with blanks.
 Please use parentheses "( )" to denote a blank.
 The words you write inside the parentheses should describe the meaning of the blank.
-Your question template should have at least one blank.
+Your question template should have at least **two** blanks.
+The more blanks the better!

 For instance, enter your question template as